NEET/JEE Coaching Scholarship

 Question:56

 (b) On dissolving in water, the vapour pressure lowers.
-Vapour pressure of solution is:
+The vapour pressure of the solution is:

 Similarly,